 Language and the Imagination (Poetic Writing)

-You will develop your use of poetic language through a combination of short exercises, close reading of poetry and prose poetry, and critiques of your own work.
+You will develop your use of poetic language through a combination of short exercises, a close reading of poetry and prose poetry, and critiques of your own work.
 You will gain a sophisticated understanding of poetic language and its applications to a range of other genres, and enhance your ability to identify imaginative uses of language as a writer and reader of poetry on the city.
 The module will allow you to develop an advanced understanding of formal poetic structures and of the publishing and performance opportunities for poetry in London.

 Reading Contemporary Culture